 At the Hawk’s Well we love to create new work.
-We have collaborated with a number of partners to present new work over the last few years, we have had various successes with these unique commissions.
+Collaborating with a number of partners over the last few years, we have had various successes with these unique commissions.

 In 2018, together with Sligo Academy of Music, we formed the Sligo Community Adult Orchestra.
 This fun initiative gives a chance to those who haven't played an instrument in a while to play again and is led by conductor Niamh Crowley.
 The first performance by this new orchestra took place at our Sligo Pops concert in December 2018.
 If you are interested in getting involved in 2019 please complete the expression of interest form and send it back to: email@example.com.